Sergei Witte: Family and early life

 After a wreck on the Odessa Railways in late 1875 cost many lives, Witte was arrested and sentenced to four months in prison.
-However, while he was still contesting the case in court, Witte directed the Odessa Railways and achieved extraordinary efforts towards the transport of troops and war materials in the Russo-Turkish War and attracted the attention of Grand Duke Nikolai Nikolaevich, who commuted his prison sentence to two weeks.
+However, while he was still contesting the case in court, Witte directed the Odessa Railways and achieved extraordinary efforts towards the transport of troops and war materials in the Russo-Turkish War and attracted the attention of Grand Duke Nicholas Nikolaevich, who commuted his prison sentence to two weeks.
 Witte had devised a novel system of double-shift operations in his efforts to overcome delays on the railways.

 In 1879, Witte accepted a post in St. Petersburg, where he would meet his future wife.
 He moved to Kiev the following year.
 In 1883, he published a paper on "Principles of Railway Tariffs for Cargo Transportation" in which he also discussed social issues and the role of the monarchy.
 Witte gained popularity in the government.
-In 1886, he was appointed manager of the privately-held Southwestern Railways, based in Kiev, and was noted for increasing its efficiency and profitability.
-Around then, he met Tsar Alexander III, but he conflicted with the Tsar's aides by warning of the danger in their practice of using two powerful freight locomotives to achieve high speeds for the royal train.
+In 1886, he was appointed manager of the privately held Southwestern Railways, based in Kiev, and was noted for increasing its efficiency and profitability.
+Around then, he met Tsar Alexander III, but he conflicted with the tsar's aides by warning of the danger in their practice of using two powerful freight locomotives to achieve high speeds for the royal train.
 His warnings were proven in the October 1888 Borki train disaster, Witte was then appointed as Director of State Railways.